-Our Current Programs
+Our Current Program Pipeline

 We are developing a pipeline of small molecules; biologics, including antibody drug conjugates; and a cell therapy, which we believe can meaningfully improve and expand curative bone marrow transplant options for many more patients with autoimmune diseases, blood cancers and genetic diseases.
 Our portfolio of novel medicines for transplant has the potential to allow more patients with debilitating or life-threatening diseases to access a one-time, transformative bone marrow transplant with better outcomes, less risk of toxicity and mortality.
 We are developing our product candidates so that they can each be used individually or in combination with each other, such that a patient may receive more than one Magenta therapy as part of their individual transplant journey.
-In addition to our first set of clinical and preclinical product candidates, we are in the process of identifying several other potential candidates from our discovery programs.
-The chart below highlights the status of our IND-enabling-stage and clinical-stage product candidates.
-We anticipate that we will have three distinct clinical programs in multiple indications by 2020 with a series of data read-outs as further described herein.
+In addition to our first set of clinical and preclinical product candidates, we are in the process of identifying several other potential candidates from our discovery programs as shown in the below chart.
+We anticipate that we will have three distinct clinical programs in multiple indications by 2020 with a series of data read-outs.